Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Kusarifudo - Short chain with weights on each end that was used to entangle a weapon, bring down an enemy, choke or strike

 Kyoketsu Shoge - Small hand sickle with an extra blade extruding from the main blade, the shaft had a length of cord attached with a ring device on the end which was thrown at an opponent to entangle the neck, arm or leg, and next pull the opponent close via the cord finishing them off with the blade.
 This versatile weapon was also used to bind an enemy, an aid to climbing and for dragging heavy, bulky objects

-Metsubushi - A powder for thowing in the face to blind and confuse an opponant allowing time to escape or cause havoc
+Metsubushi - A powder for throwing in the face to blind and confuse an opponent allowing time to escape or cause havoc

 Mizugumo - Device used for walking on water, so as to complete a water crossing standing up